allmaps/allmaps/packages/render/README.md

 ### `Viewport#computeProjectedGeoRectangle(viewportSize, projectedGeoPerViewportScale, rotation, projectedGeoCenter)`

-Returns a rectangle in projected geo coordinates
+Returns a rectangle in projected geospatial coordinates

 The rectangle is the result of a horizontal rectangle in Viewport space of size 'viewportSize', scaled using projectedGeoPerViewportScale, centered,